Blendify/blender-manual/blender_docs/manual/movie_clip/tracking/introduction.rst

 =====

 In Tracking Mode there are three different views available.
-You can toggle between view modes using the View dropdown, which is located in the header.
+You can toggle between view modes using the View drop-down, which is located in the header.
 When you selected a view in the whole area of the Movie Clip editor will change.
 Hence, to display a curve or dope sheet view, the editor must be split into two, with one switched to the curve or dope sheet view.